vidarkongsli/azure-scheduler-demo/BlogArticle/Windows Azure Scheduler Part 3.md

   <Type>jobcollections</Type>
 </Resource>
 ```
-In the same manner, we can also list all the jobs in the job collection by adding ‘/jobs’ to the end of the request URI, and we get:
+In the same manner, we can also list all the jobs in the job collection by adding ‘/jobs’ to the end of the request URI.
+Then we get:
 ```json
 [{
     "id": "send_newsletter",